What is Flakka?

 Flakka is the most recent synthetic compound that has alarmed the public health sector.
 This new designer drug called alpha-pyrrolidinopentiophenone (alpha-PVP) is a tweaked version of bath salts.
 According to the National Institute of Drug Abuse (NIDA), Flakka drug use is surging in Florida.

 The drug takes on the form of a pink or white, nasty-smelling crystal that can be snorted, eaten, injected or even vaporized in an e-cigarette.
-When vaporized, overdosing on the drug may happen as the drug quickly enters into the bloodstream.
-Flakka is dose-specific that even a minute amount will give the user his desired effect.
+When vaporized, overdosing on the drug may happen as the drug quickly enters the bloodstream.
+It is so dosage-specific that even a minute amount will give the user his desired effect.

 As alpha-PVP is a stimulant, a state of hyper-stimulation, hallucinations and paranoia that could result in self-injury and violent aggression are possible.
 This drug has the combined effects of methamphetamine and cocaine without the price tag.
 A gram costs a mere $5.

 In recent news, Flakka was behind a man stabbing and allegedly attempting to eat a Florida couple.
-This could be a possibility as aside from causing violent behavior, the drug also boosts a user’s physical strength.
+This shocking behavior has been speculated as one of the harmful effects of using the substance.
+Some have been known to show increased violent behavior, among other effects.

 Flakka has been considered a controlled substance by the Drug Enforcement Administration since 2014.